 For some, choosing the best phone technicians and telcos can be a guessing game.
 After all, there are so many options out there.
 Whether you need a new phone system, a simple change to your existing phone system (like purchasing a low-cost ATA device to make your existing system NBN compatible), new VOIP services or phone system advice, this post is designed to help you better understand your options.

-Before we delve into all the considerations you need to make when choosing a telco or telephone systems technician, let’s first look at what actually makes a great provider.
+Before we delve into all the considerations you need to make when choosing a telco or best phone technician, let’s first look at what actually makes a great provider.
 Just some of the questions you want to consider include:

 - Is the services provided free of unnecessary lock-in contracts?

 - Do they provide a usable telecommunication solution that you understand?

 - Are they trustworthy, reliable and contactable?

 - Will you be able to access genuine ongoing customer support?